eove/orca/docs/story/never-alone.md

 "Then we should use the Shamir's Secret Sharing algorithm" Shuri said.

-Seeing that everybody was giving her a puzzled look, she continued: "The Shamir Shared Secret algorithm allows us to share a secret between people while needing only a subset of thoses people to retrieve it."
+Seeing that everybody was giving her a puzzled look, she continued: "The Shamir Shared Secret algorithm allows us to share a secret between people while needing only a subset of those people to retrieve it."

 Every one kept their poker face.